SeanWang0027/seanwang0027.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I am a senior undergraduate at [Tongji University](https://en.tongji.edu.cn/) in Shanghai, China.
 I major in computer science and technology at School of Electronic and Information Engineering and will be graduating in July, 2025.
-I am now working as a Visiting Scholar at the [University of Waterloo](https://uwaterloo.ca/) in the David R. Cheriton School of Computer Science, Faculty of Mathematics.
+I am now working as a Visiting Undergraduate Student at the [University of Waterloo](https://uwaterloo.ca/) in the David R. Cheriton School of Computer Science, Faculty of Mathematics.

 I am actively searching for internships, master programs and PhD opportunities which can allow me to take my research into next level.